-IMPORTANT: Reading and following the information and instructions in this manual are essential to your ability to ride safely.
+Reading and following the information and instructions in this manual are essential to your ability to ride safely.

-- 1. It is the responsibility of the owner or in the case of a younger rider the parents of the rider to be certain all assembly instructions have been followed, even if the bike has been assembled by the seller or a professional assembly company. - 2.
+- 1. It is the responsibility of the owner or in the case of a younger rider the parents of the rider to be certain all assembly instructions are followed even if the bike has been assembled by the seller or a professional assembly company. - 2.
 Brakes are essential to safety.
 Be sure they are checked and working properly before each use.
-Remember that any mechanical system changes condition during use and must be maintained and checked before each use. - 3.
-Rules for bicycle use (bicycle laws) vary from location to location so be certain the rider knows and understands the rules that apply to bicycle usage in your area.
-Wearing a helmet and using lights and reflectors are two examples of rules which may exist and which make sense as rider safety precautions at all times. - 4.
-Know how to operate the bicycle and all equipment on it before first use and be certain anyone else allowed to use the bike knows how to properly and safely use the bike as well. - 5.
+Remember that any mechanical system changes condition during use and must be maintained. - 3.
+Rules for bicycle use (bicycle laws)vairy from location to location so be certain the rider knows and understands the rules that apply to bicycle usage in your area.
+Wearing a helmet and using lights and reflectors are two examples of rules that make sense as safety precautions at all times. - 4.
+Know how to operate the bicycle and all equipment on it before first use and be certain anyone else allowed to use the bike knows as well. - 5.
 There are many different types of bicycles and often these types are designed for different uses.
 Make sure you know what type unit you have and do not exceed its service limitations.
-Be sure you check and understand the bicycle classifications set forth below, including size of the unit that is proper for the rider to insure good control during use.
-Do not overload a unit with a rider that is too heavy or too large, and do not attempt to carry extra passengers, packages or loads on the bicycle.
+Be sure you check and understand the bicycle classifications set forth below including size of the unit which is proper for the rider to insure good control during use.
+Do not overload a unit with a rider which is too heavy or too large and do not attempt to carry loads on the bicycle in excess of its capacity.
 Do not attempt to use street bikes for off road riding.